atsaloli/cf3-tutorial/source/200-030-Bodies_and_Bundles-0150-Promise_Bundle.md

 The promise bundle is one of the basic building blocks of configuration in CFEngine.

+**Promise bundle**
-A promise bundle is a group of one or more logically related promises.
+: A promise bundle is a group of one or more logically related promises.

 The bundle allows us to group related promises, and to refer to such groups by name.